 CEPT is ideal for a coastal city since the removal of TSS is very high and the decrease in BOD is sufficient so as to not impact oxygen concentrations in the ocean.
 This is the case in two of the largest operating CEPT facilities in the world (San Diego and Hong Kong).
-Hong Kong's Stone Cutter's Island plant also benefits from increased performance due to seawater addition (Harleman et al., 1997).
+Hong Kong's Stone Cutter's Island plant also benefits from increased performance due to seawater addition [Harleman et al., 1997].
+CEPT is also appropriate for in-land wastewater facilities, and is utilized for phosphorus removal by a number of facilities discharging their effluent into the Great Lakes [Harleman and Murcott, 1992].
+Indeed, while biological secondary treatment removes TSS and BOD at a very high efficiency, it does not effectively remove phosphorus and produces nitrates [Harleman and Morrissey, 1992].